k-romero/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 That last query isn't very informative for ratings that only have 1 entry. use a `HAVING COUNT(*) > 1` clause to only show ratings with multiple movies showing.

 Let's make our movie list more child-friendly.
-Delete all entries that have a rating of R. Remember to record your query in `script.sql`.
+Delete all entries that have a rating of R. Remember to record your query in `script-h2.sql`.

 ## Part 2: JDBC